Medical Laboratory Science Program

 The Admissions Committee at St. Christopher's Hospital for Children bases its acceptance on the strength of a student's academic record, recommendations and a personal interview that is conducted during the application process.

 For individuals affiliated with a college, tuition varies depending on the institution.
 For persons with a degree, tuition is charged by St. Christopher's Hospital for Children.
-The current tuition rate for the Medical Lab Science Program is $13,500/ year.
+The current tuition rate for the Medical Lab Science Program is $15,000/ year.
 This rate is not inclusive of the textbooks which usually range from $400.00 - $600.00 for the entire program.
-Two payments must be submitted each program year by the student or university in the amounts of $6750.00 each.
+Upon acceptance into the program, a $1000 nonrefundable deposit must be received within 30 days.
+The remaining balance must be paid in two installments outlined in the acceptance letter in the amount of $7000.00.
 Please note students will gain knowledge and experience for both pediatric and adult populations by utilizing two clinical settings (St. Christopher's Hospital for Children and Hahnemann University Hospital).

 MLS Program Refund Policy